evilbunny2008/weewx-airlink/README.md

 # weewx-airlink
 Open source plugin for WeeWX software.

+This fork only exists because the owner of the original repo has no interest in limiting debug output when running in production, not even if it's a weewx.conf option that still outputs all the debug logs by default.

+This fork also extended the data collection so everything the sensors pick up is now logged and graphed by default.

 ## Description

 A WeeWX plugin that gets its AirLink sensor readings either directly